 Blue Yeti Nano is similar in construction to its larger and heavier predecessor – Blue Yeti.
 It has been remodeled, and some of the features were removed (i.e., Gain control).

-However, the mic is still one of the best mics under 100 there is.
+However, the mic is still among the best mics under 100$.

-It has stunning reviews and impressive 4.7/5 Amazon stars.
-It is on the pricier side of this list.
+It has pretty good reviews but it is on the pricier side of my list.

 Suppose you are into game streaming or Twitch streaming, creating YouTube videos, podcasting, or just want to have excellent quality (conference) calls.